nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 You should find out the names of these and what specifications you may have for those, you should also look if there are any submission limits, so for example you can only submit x number of jobs at any one moment.

-You should also check if there are any additional configurations that you may have when you’re writing your own custom `bash` scripts that you would feed to the scheduler.
+You should also check if there are any additional configurations that you may have when you’re writing your own custom batch scripts that you would feed to the scheduler.

-So something like `load certain modules`.
+So something like `module load xyz`.

 [8:35](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=505) Then finally, you should look into containers.